Kyriosity/read-write/README+/software/tests/asQA/README+/tests-damp_vs_dry.md

 Was it all about unit tests?
 Yes, but it can work for others in the pyramid.
 Remember that units of tests are elusive and there's no distinct division.

 Does DRY apply to Test Driven Design?
-Yes, but constraint by DAMP as its main motive.
+Yes, but very constrained by DAMP as its main motive.

 ### Bottom line

 When covering existing code you shall find out the repetitions to group.
-The opposite is for **Test Driven Development**: think in test unions prior.<sup>🙋</sup>
+The opposite is for **Test Driven Development**: think in test unions prior.

 \___________\
-🔚 <sup>🙋</sup> <sub>I do a better explanation one day.</sub>
+🔚